Digital Transformation

 What stronger strategies do differently

-By defining what is out of scope, these create space for meaningful progress in the areas that matter most.
+that hold up over time tend to be far more selective.
+They don't attempt to solve everything simultaneously, and they're explicit about where effort should not be placed.
+By defining what is out of scope, these strategies create space for meaningful progress in the areas that matter most.

-When it is clear what is not being prioritised, decisions become easier to make. are no longer implicit, but understood and accepted.
-Teams are able to move more confidently because they are not trying to optimise for multiple competing directions at once.
+When it's clear what is not being prioritised, decisions become easier to make. are no longer implicit but understood and accepted.
+Teams are able to move more confidently because they're not trying to optimise for multiple competing directions at once.
+The absence of certain work becomes as important as the presence of others.

 LET'S WORK TOGETHER